-Notifications, pop up messages, e-mails, colleagues constantly talking to you.
+Notifications, pop-up messages, e-mails, colleagues constantly talking to you.
 It all pulls your attention away from work.

 There are many ways to stay focused.
 You can put your phone away, turn off social media notifications or block distracting websites.
 But the best way is to concentrate and do what you have to do.
-It’s worth to limit your presence in social media to the minimum because it takes a lot of your time and doesn’t bring much value into your life.
+It’s worth limiting your presence in social media to the minimum because it takes a lot of your time and doesn’t bring much value into your life.

 9. Stop multitasking

-It seems that juggling several tasks at one is a great time management technique.
+It seems that juggling several tasks at once is a great time management technique.
 In fact, it dramatically decreases productivity.
 The study conducted at Stanford University has shown that “When they’re [multitaskers] in situations where there are multiple sources of information coming from the external world or emerging out of memory, they’re not able to filter out what’s not relevant to their current goal.
 That failure to filter means they’re slowed down by that irrelevant information.”